isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-paint-concrete/index.md

 However, by selecting mold/mildew resistant concrete paint, you will combat such problems effectively and improve the service life of your concrete surface.

-NB: Select [acrylic concrete paint](https://pestpolicy.com/how-to-remove-acrylic-paint-from-concrete/) for both indoors and outdoors use when painting a damp or wet environment.
+NB: Select [acrylic concrete paint](https://pestpolicy.com/how-to-remove-acrylic-paint-from-concrete/)for both indoors and outdoors use when painting a damp or wet environment.

 ###  3. Cracking and Chipping